yaq007/Autofocus-Layer/README.md

 You can check all the input arguments via ```python test.py -h```.

 ## Training
 In the provided subset of dataset, we also provided 20 example images for training.
-You can simply run the following script to start training:
+You can start training via:
 ```bash
 python train.py --num_gpus NUM_GPUS --id MODEL_ID
 ```
 For the models like "Basic", you may only need one gpu to run the experiments.
 For the models like "AFN6", you may need to increase the number of GPUs to be 2 or 3.
 This depends on the GPU memory that you are using.
 Please check all the input arguments via ```python train.py -h```.

 ## Evaluation
-You can evaluate a series of models saved after different epochs for one network on the validation set.
+You can evaluate a series of models saved after different epochs for one network via.
 ```bash
 python val.py --num_gpus NUM_GPUS --id MODEL_ID
 ```